-CommScope's Wireless division (RF networks and small cell distributed antenna systems primarily under the Andrew brand) contributes more than 60% of total sales.
+CommScope's Wireless division (RF networks and small cell distributed antenna systems primarily under the Andrew brand) contributes more than 50% of total sales.
 Enterprise, which includes SYSTIMAX and Uniprise branded fiber, cables, software, hardware, sensors, lighting, and control systems for data centers and commercial buildings, accounts for nearly 25%.

 The company's products are sold in more than 100 countries.
-It has production facilities in the Australia, Brazil, China, Czech Republic, Germany, India, Ireland, Mexico, the UK, and the US (North Carolina, Illinois, Nevada, and Texas).
+It has production facilities in the Australia, Belgium, Brazil, China, Czech Republic, Germany, India, Ireland, Mexico, Singapore, the UK, and the US (North Carolina, Illinois, Nevada, and Texas).

 Its Wireless division has been expanding its Suzhou, China, manufacturing and distribution center to serve local customers.
 The wireless telecommunications market is growing in this region and the company's Andrew brand is the only non-Chinese cable and antenna supplier that is approved by state-run China Telecom.
 To meet demand, Andrew has been continually expanding its manufacturing operations in all its China locations.

 Sales and Marketing

 Products from its Wireless segment are primarily sold directly to wireless operators and to OEMs.
 Direct sales to its top three Wireless segment customers represented 14% of net sales and sales to top three OEM customers represented 6% during 2015.
 The Enterprise segment has a dedicated sales team catering to thousands of end customers primarily through independent distributors, system integrators, and value-added resellers.
 Its top three enterprise customers accounted for 15% of net sales.
 Net sales to its largest distributor, Anixter International, accounted for 12% of total sales in 2015.